-(a) make a list of what has been seized or rendered inaccessible; and

-- (b) give a copy of the list to the person to whom the warrant is addressed or the occupier of the premises on which the warrant is executed. - (2) A person who, immediately before the execution of a warrant, had possession or control of data seized in the execution, may request a copy of the data from the constable who executed the warrant, and the constable shall, as soon as is reasonably practicable, comply with the request if the conditions under subsection (3) are satisfied. - (3) The conditions referred to in subsection (2) are that providing the copy would not- - (a) constitute a criminal offence; or - (b) prejudice- - (i) the investigation in relation to which the warrant was issued; - (ii) another ongoing investigation; or - (iii) any criminal proceedings that may be brought in relation to any investigation mentioned in subparagraph (i) or (ii).
+- 19.-(1) If any computer material is seized or rendered inaccessible in the execution of a warrant under section 18(1), the person who executed the warrant shall, during the execution, or as soon as possible thereafter- - (a) make a list of what has been seized or rendered inaccessible; and - (b) give a copy of the list to the person to whom the warrant is addressed or the occupier of the premises on which the warrant is executed. - (2) A person who, immediately before the execution of a warrant, had possession or control of data seized in the execution, may request a copy of the data from the constable who executed the warrant, and the constable shall, as soon as is reasonably practicable, comply with the request if the conditions under subsection (3) are satisfied. - (3) The conditions referred to in subsection (2) are that providing the copy would not- - (a) constitute or facilitate the commission of a criminal offence; or - (b) prejudice- - (i) the investigation in relation to which the warrant was issued;